s-naoya/plotlog/README.rst

     plotlog --copy

-edit the created user.yml, setting each pass and the graph etc to create.
+Edit the created user.yml, setting each pass and the graph etc to create.
 Setting items that do not need to be changed may be deleted.

 Finish edit user.yml, create graph.